liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/02-modifying-the-target-platforms-capabilities.markdown

 If you only have one module that depends on the third party project, you can bypass the resolver failure by embedding the JAR in your module.
-This is not best practice if more than one project in your @product@ instance depends on that module.
+This is not a best practice if more than one project in the OSGi container depends on that module.
 See the
-[Embedding Libraries in a Module](/develop/tutorials/-/knowledge_base/7-0/adding-third-party-libraries-to-a-module#embedding-libraries-in-a-module) section for more details.
+[Embedding Libraries in a Module](/develop/tutorials/-/knowledge_base/7-0/adding-third-party-libraries-to-a-module#embedding-libraries-in-a-module)

+section for more details.

 ### Add the Third Party Library's Capabilities to the Current Static Set of Resolver Capabilities [](id=add-the-third-party-librarys-capabilities-to-the-current-static-set-of-reso)